Facebook post: Missing Davidson teacher dead in Mexico

 According to the Davidson College Alumni Facebook page, 34-year-old Braxton-Andrew disappeared after going on a walk in Urique, Mexico.

-NBC Charlotte talked to people at local businesses and others walking by in downtown Davidson; some either know Braxton-Andrew or they know somebody who knows him.
-Now, All of them are rallying around the same cause.
+NBC Charlotte talked to people at local businesses and others walking by in downtown Davidson; some either knew Braxton-Andrew or they knew somebody who knew him.
+Now, all of them are rallying around the same cause.

-Leigh-Ann Mueller says she doesn’t know Braxton-Andrew personally, but she has a lot of mutual friends with him.
+Leigh-Ann Mueller said she didn’t know Braxton-Andrew personally, but she has a lot of mutual friends with him.

 “Davidson is such a small town community that when one of our own has something going on, whether you know that person or not, the whole town tends to rally around that person,” Mueller said.

-Braxton-Andrew is an eighth-grade Spanish teacher at Woodlawn School in Mooresville, according to the school’s website.
+Braxton-Andrew was an eighth-grade Spanish teacher at Woodlawn School in Mooresville, according to the school’s website.
 On Facebook, one person posted “Patrick’s mentoring, patience, and support has been invaluable to our family."

+Last Thursday afternoon, the school posted on Facebook that there would be no classes on Friday in honor of Braxton-Andrew; however, there will be counselors available on campus.

+Hundreds of yellow ribbons were hung up in Davidson Monday afternoon to welcome Braxton-Andrew's family back to town and display a sign of hope for the future.